Actor Masterson's ex says she had to pull hair to stop rape - WTMJ

 “I tried pushing him off me and saying no,” the woman, identified in court only as Christina B., said.
 “He wouldn’t stop.
 So I did something that I knew would make him angry and likely to get off me.
 I pulled his hair.
 He has these rules, ‘no touch hair rule,’ ‘no touch face rule.’
 He had this thing about his hair, so I knew if I pulled it really, really hard, he would get off me.
 But what he did was he hit me.”

-Christina B. was the second of three accusers of the 45-year-old “That ’70s Show” actor to testify in Los Angeles Superior Court at a preliminary hearing to determine whether there is enough evidence to order Masterson to stand trial on three counts of rape.
-Masterson has pleaded not guilty, and his lawyer Thomas Mesereau said he would prove his innocence.
+Christina B. was the second of three accusers of the 45-year-old “That ‘70s Show” actor to testify in Los Angeles Superior Court at a preliminary hearing to determine whether there is enough evidence to order Masterson to stand trial on three counts of rape.
+Masterson has pleaded not guilty.
+His lawyer Thomas Mesereau said he would prove his innocence, and said the interaction in Wednesday’s testimony was not rape.

 The Associated Press does not typically name people who say they were victims of sexual abuse.

-Note: This story has been corrected to show that Christina B.’s testimony was Wednesday, not Friday.